robtweed/node-runner/README.md

 # Background

-This repository provides the source Dockerfile and associated script files for the rtweed/node-runner Docker Container.
+This repository provides the source Dockerfile and associated script files for the *rtweed/node-runner* Docker Container which is hosted on Docker Hub.

 The container provides a means of executing a Node.js script without Node.js being physically installed on a Linux server.
 Instead, all you need is Docker